dan-v/awslambdaproxy/README.md

 8. Profit

 ## $$ AWS Costs $$
-awslambdaproxy should be able to run mostly on the free tier minus bandiwdth costs.
+awslambdaproxy should be able to run mostly on the free tier minus bandwidth costs.
 It can run on a tier t2.micro instance and the default configuration 128MB Lambda functions that are created with a constantly running Lambda function should also fall in the free tier usage.
 The bandwidth is what will cost you money.

 ## Future work
 * Rewrite code to be testable